uGcinikhaya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A command to display lines containing root from a file.
 A command to display lines that contain the pattern bin.
 A command to display lines containing the pattern “root” and 3 lines after them in the file.
+A a command that hides the word bin on all lines.
+A command that displays all lines of a file, that start with a letter.